changnet/lua_rapidxml/README.md

 Conversion Rules
 ----------------
- * xml document will be converted into a array(a lua table,key is 1 ... n)
  * every xml element will be converted into a lua table
    1. name is stored at key "name"
    2. attribute is stored at key "attribute" as a lua table